carbon-language/carbon-lang/docs/design/code_and_name_organization.md

     name to use for a given piece of code.

-**Files** must start with a `package` declaration that sets the library and namespace scopes for all names declared by the file.
+**Files** must start with a `package` declaration that sets the library and namespace scopes for all entities declared by the file.
 Files belong to one library, but may add to child namespaces.

 For example, to set use `Geometry` as both the library scope and namespace